rca0/rca0.github.io/_posts/2024-07-04-prometheus-metric-types.md

 # Prometheus Metric Types

-Prometheus has a few metric type, which are;
+Prometheus has a few metric types, which are;

 **Gauge**: Fluctuating single numerical value that can go up and down.
 **Histogram**: A distribution view of bucketed observations.